strike-finance/staking-smart-contract/README.md

 ## How It Works

 1. Staking rewards are calculated and distributed once per day at a predetermined time.
-2. Users must have their STRIKE stake locked for at least 1 full day before they start earning rewards.
+2. Stakers must have their STRIKE stake locked for at least 1 full day before they start earning rewards.
 3. All rewards are paid out in ADA.
+4. Stakers can add or remove part of the staked STRIKE
-4. Users can unlock their rewards or withdraw their stake anytime
+5. Stakers can unlock their rewards or withdraw all of their stake anytime